 Informal Dispute Resolution.
 There might be instances when a Dispute arises between you and Company.
 If that occurs, Company is committed to working with you to reach a reasonable resolution.
 You and Company agree that good faith informal efforts to resolve Disputes can result in a prompt, low‐cost and mutually beneficial outcome.
 You and Company therefore agree that before either party commences arbitration against the other (or initiates an action in small claims court if a party so elects), we will personally meet and confer telephonically or via videoconference, in a good faith effort to resolve informally any Dispute covered by this Arbitration Agreement (“Informal Dispute Resolution Conference”).
 If you are represented by counsel, your counsel may participate in the conference, but you will also participate in the conference.

 The party initiating a Dispute must give notice to the other party in writing of its intent to initiate an Informal Dispute Resolution Conference (“Notice”), which shall occur within 45 days after the other party receives such Notice, unless an extension is mutually agreed upon by the parties.
-Notice to Company that you intend to initiate an Informal Dispute Resolution Conference should be sent by email to: founder@sheplegal.com, or by regular mail to 178 Thompson Street, Apt.
+Notice to Company that you intend to initiate an Informal Dispute Resolution Conference should be sent by email to: founder@sheplegal.com, or by regular mail to Durham Lex, Inc., 178 Thompson Street, Apt.
 4C, New York, New York 10012.
 The Notice must include: (1) your name, telephone number, mailing address, e‐mail address associated with your account (if you have one); (2) the name, telephone number, mailing address and e‐mail address of your counsel, if any; and (3) a description of your Dispute.

 The Informal Dispute Resolution Conference shall be individualized such that a separate conference must be held each time either party initiates a Dispute, even if the same law firm or group of law firms represents multiple users in similar cases, unless all parties agree; multiple individuals initiating a Dispute cannot participate in the same Informal Dispute Resolution Conference unless all parties agree.
 In the time between a party receiving the Notice and the Informal Dispute Resolution Conference, nothing in this Arbitration Agreement shall prohibit the parties from engaging in informal communications to resolve the initiating party’s Dispute.
 Engaging in the Informal Dispute Resolution Conference is a condition precedent and requirement that must be fulfilled before commencing arbitration.
 The statute of limitations and any filing fee deadlines shall be tolled while the parties engage in the Informal Dispute Resolution Conference process required by this section.